 Steller's Sea Cow

-Extinction of species is not a rare phenomenon as such, with the Earth witnessing as many as five mass extinctions till date.
-(Even more fascinating is the fact that the number of animals which are found on the planet today constitute for a mere 1 percent of the species to have ever existed on the planet, while the remaining 99 percent have become extinct over the course of time.)
-What is astonishing is the rate at which extinctions are occurring of late, with more than 40 species being added to the list of extinct animals over the period of last 100 years alone.
-If this continues, it won’t take much time for humans to become endangered first, and extinct in course of time.
-While our casual attitude can be attributed to the fact that this seems quite impossible, this very casual attitude will catch us off-guard eventually.
+Extinction of species is not a rare event, the Earth has witnessed as many as five mass extinctions so far.
+Even more striking is the fact that the animals found on our planet today make up a mere 1 percent of all species that have ever existed; the remaining 99 percent have gone extinct over time.
+What is truly alarming is the rate at which extinctions are happening now.
+More than 40 species have been added to the list of extinct animals in the last 100 years alone.
+If this continues, it will not be long before humans face the same threat.
+Our casual attitude toward this crisis will eventually catch us off-guard.